prathi912/rdc-imr/SOP.md

 1.  **Profile Setup:** On first login, complete your profile under **Settings**.
 This includes academic details and **crucially, your salary bank account details**, which are required for any grant disbursal.
 2.  **New Project Submission:**
     -   Navigate to **New Submission**.
     -   Fill out the multi-step form, providing all required project details, including team members, abstract, and timeline.
+Team Members can be added by searching through thier MIS id.
+It is crucial that team member has created thier profile on the Portal.
     -   You can **Save as Draft** at any time and resume later.
 Drafts are accessible from the **My Projects** page.
     -   Once complete, agree to the guidelines on the final step and click **Submit Project**.
 3.  **Project Tracking:**